 Finally, Ray Tomlinson created the ARPANET’s networked email system in 1971.

 Instantaneous communication between machines within an organization became so helpful and practical that it quickly expanded.
 Message-sending protocols have become more sophisticated with the development of internal networks.
 How would one specify the intended recipient of a message sent across a network?

 His most significant lasting contribution to the Internet was the “@” symbol.
-Since then, email has been addressed as “[email protected] of computer” to indicate its destination.
+Since then, email has been addressed as “username@name of computer” to indicate its destination.